IQ404/study-notes/README.md

 As I probably have mentioned, shaders are programs that run on the GPU.

+GLSL (OpenGL Shading Language) is the language to write source code for OpenGL shaders.

+GLSL has C-style syntax.

 An OpenGl shader program abstrcts a rendering pipeline based on rasterization.

+## Shader Basics Revisit

 An OpenGl shader program (should at least) contains a vertex shader (runs on per-vertex basis) and a fragment shader (runs on per-pixel basis).